Registration for the 2025 festival is closed and final.

 - Cost: Included with festival registration

-We will have sandwich trays from Colonel Mustard’s Sandwich Shop (there will be a vegetarian option but no gluten-free option), veggie trays, and assorted bags of chips and cookies, as well as Phantom Canyon Beer and non-alcoholic beverages.
+We will have sandwich trays from Colonel Mustard’s Sandwich Shop (there will be a vegetarian option and gluten-free option), veggie trays, and assorted bags of chips and cookies, as well as Phantom Canyon Beer and non-alcoholic beverages.

 See which bird species have been seen during the festival and mingle with other festival participants.